syncfusion-content/wpf-docs/wpf/Pattern and Practices/MVVM.md

 ********### Events and Commands

-In this section explains how to use event commands in code-behind with the help of view model.
+The following section explains how you can use event commands in code-behind with the help of view model.

 ### CommandParameter:

 **CommandParameter** that you can easily pass an object or bind it to a property of another control.
-The below code snippet will pass a string through command parameter.
+The following code example passes a string through command parameter.

 **XAML**__:__